averell23/betterplace_apidocs/sections/client_donation_pledges_creation.md

     <td><code>Wiesbaden</code></td>
     <td><code>string</code></td>
     <td>
-      *
+      see description
     </td>
 <td>

 The city of the donors address.
 Used to issue a donation receipt if the donation is tax deductible.

-* This field is mandatory by default, but optional with validate_address=false.
+This field is mandatory by default, but optional with validate_address=false.

 </td>